charmed-kubernetes/interface-container-runtime/README.md

 ### Provides

-By providing the container interface, your charm is providing a container runtime.
+The providing side of the container interface provides a place for a container runtime to connect to.

-### Requires

-By requiring the container interface, your charm is consuming a container runtime.

 Your charm should respond to the {endpoint_name}.available state, which indicates that there is at least one container runtime connected.